elyra-ai/examples/pipelines/setup_validation/README.md

 limitations under the License.
 {% endcomment %}
 -->
-## Pipeline setup validation
+## Pipeline runtime environment setup validation

 Use the pipeline(s) in this directory to verify that your runtime environments and runtime configurations are set up properly.

 ### Validating the JupyterLab setup

+To validate that you can run pipelines in your JupyterLab environment complete the steps below.
+If you are new to Elyra, please [review the introductory tutorial](https://github.com/elyra-ai/examples/tree/master/pipelines/hello_world) before proceeding.

 1. In the File Explorer open `validate_python.pipeline` in the Visual Pipeline editor.
+The pipeline runs a trivial notebook and Python script.
 1. In the Visual Pipeline editor click the "Run" button.
 1. In the Run dialog choose `Local Runtime` as _Runtime Platform_.
 1. Run the pipeline.